-This course is an introduction to basic bookkeeping leading to a recognised qualification for those considering a career in bookkeeping, or for those who run their own small business.
+Considering a career in bookkeeping or running your own business?
+Gain an introduction to basic bookkeeping leading to a recognised qualification.
 The Level 1 Award in Bookkeeping offers an introductory qualification in manual bookkeeping skills, in particular providing essential skills in single entry bookkeeping.
 The qualification introduces students to the role of a bookkeeper, how to understand financial documentation and learn single-entry bookkeeping.
 It will also cover the principles of cash and credit transactions and familiarise students with the use of spreadsheets in finance.

 The Level 1 Award in Bookkeeping is suited to students who are interested in an introduction to bookkeeping.
 This could include those with no prior knowledge of bookkeeping or those who already have some practical knowledge and would like an accredited qualification in the subject.

 To achieve this qualification, candidates must achieve the following units

 Unit 1: Understanding the role of the bookkeeper The duties and responsibilities of a bookkeeper Confidentiality and privacy Accuracy

 Unit 2: Understand financial transactions Buying and selling Bookkeeping terminology Transactions

 Unit 3: Process customer and supplier transactions Invoices and credit notes Recording information Outstanding amounts